cap-jmk/carate-pwc/README.md

 ### 4.1.
 Build manually

+There is a problem with the PytorchGeometric maintainer rusty1s.
+I tried to collaborate with him, but his packages frequently brake the installation process of this package.
+For the long run, I want to move away from PyTorch and associates because it only creates problems.

+The numpy interface of Jax seems to be more promising and robust against problems.

 ```bash
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cpu
 pip install torch-scatter torch-sparse torch-geometric rdkit-pypi networkx[default] matplotlib